voltura/Earner/README.md

 Take a look at the money earned and your day will become a little better :)

-Also logs time on defined tasks and shows a log of the work performed on different tasks.
+Also logs time on defined tasks and creates an Excel file with log of the work performed on different tasks when closed or reset pressed.

 ### Display earnings in real time